Get To Know Your Therapist!

 Terri has worked part-time as a mental health therapist intern and enjoyed working with both adults and teenagers.

-Terri will complete her degree in December of 2022 and will earn her LPCA.
+Terri will complete her degree in May 2023 and will earn her LPCA.

 She is married and enjoys spending time with her family, going to concerts and shopping.